devartgr/joomla-devart-exams/README.md

 Recommended:

-- use CSV import
+- use CSV import for bulk content
+- use JSON export for backups
-- organize by sections
+- organize questions by sections
 - use level-specific limits
-- enable diagnostics review periodically
+- run diagnostics periodically
+- test imports on staging environments

 ---